thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/getinfo.md

   p: "Required<br>(exactly 1)"
   d: "Information about this node and the network"

+- n: "→<br>`deprecation-warning`"
+  t: "string"
+  p: "Required<br>(exactly 1)"
+  d: "Warning that the getinfo command is deprecated and will be removed in a future version"

 - n: "→<br>`version`"
   t: "number (int)"
   p: "Required<br>(exactly 1)"